 State Investment in Need-Based Student Aid Programs Improves College Access

 The State of Michigan’s primary role in higher education is the allocation of support for its public universities and community colleges in order to mitigate the cost of attendance for all students.
-Unfortunately, the long term trend of state disinvestment in higher education has resulted in many lower- and middle-income families confronting unmet financial need at public institutions, even after factoring in federal grants and loans.
+Unfortunately, the long-term trend of state disinvestment in higher education has resulted in many lower- and middle-income families confronting unmet financial need at public institutions, even after factoring in federal grants and loans.
 Income-targeted state grant programs are important tools in addressing the gap between family resources and public college costs.
+They also promote diversity and equity in our institutions, and work toward minimizing social inequality in our state.
 Regrettably, despite tremendous investments by the public universities in the provision of institutional need-based grants, steep cuts made to Michigan’s student financial aid programs have diminished the ability for lower-income families to afford a college education.
-State financial aid appropriations peaked in 2002 at $262 million, and are less than half of that today.
-Adjusting for inflation, this is a 65 percent reduction in direct support for the state’s students who are trying to establish solid economic futures.
-Analysis by the National Association of State Student Grant and Aid Programs shows that Michigan ranked 39th in the nation in 2016 for grant aid per student at a paltry $266.[i]
-Still more challenging, for the last two remaining general purpose state financial aid programs, the Michigan Competitive Scholarship and Michigan Tuition Grant, only 29 percent of award funds went to students attending the state’s public universities and community colleges, [ii] compared to a national average of 76 percent of state grant dollar distribution going to students attending public institutions. [iii]
+State financial aid appropriations for university students peaked in 2002 at $262 million and are less than half of that today.
+Adjusting for inflation, this is a 62 percent reduction in direct support for the state’s students who are trying to establish solid economic futures.
+Analysis by the National Association of State Student Grant and Aid Programs shows that Michigan ranked 35th in the nation in 2018 for grant aid per student at a paltry $327, compared to a national figure of $885.[i]
+Worse, Michigan ranked 39th in the nation for grant aid per capita, coming in at only one-third the national figure of $36.[ii]